Deciding to Leave the Military (Part 1 of 2)

 2. What is the True Value of My Military Pay & Benefits?

-What is the true economic value of all aspects of my military compensation, benefits, healthcare, access to services, and future retirement compared to the geographic location that I want to move?
+What is the true economic value of all aspects of my military compensation, benefits, healthcare, access to services, and future retirement compared to the geographic location that I want to move to?
 In short, if I live outside Fort Benning, GA today, what will I need to live in San Francisco, CA tomorrow?
 USAA has a great calculator called the Military Separation Assessment calculator that provides a comparison between the value of your military pay and benefits, and what you will need to replicate it at your new living location.
 Comparing Fort Benning, GA to San Francisco, CA, a service member would have to more than double their income level to have equal, not better, benefits.
 This calculator is meant to inform you of the totality of the value of your benefits, not scare you to stay in the military.
 Military members receive a great deal of “hidden” value in access to base amenities, health care, Commissary, etc. that do not exist in the civilian world.
 The financial planning and creating an 8-12 month emergency fund to transition from the military is an essential step.

 3. What’s the Life Stage of My Family?

 The decision to leave for a single service member or a married service member with three children really is different.
 A single, transitioning service member can literally go anywhere, do anything, and need few resources to do it.
 A family is a completely different consideration where housing, access to good schools, transportation, medical care, and tens of other choices dominate.
 A service member at any life stage can separate successfully, but if you are married with children, just understand that the complexity and planning involved is about 10X a single service member due to your obligations.
-Also, the timing for a military family to leave the service is critical to make jobs, school, and medical care work.
+Also, the timing for a military family to leave the service is critical to making jobs, school, and medical care work.

 Once you make a decision to stay or go, then sit on it for three months.
 If after three months, you still feel good about it, then you have made the correct decision.